 Age: Died at 22 (1976-1998)

 Birthplace: Casper, Grant Village, Wyoming, United States of Americasee more on Matthew Shepard

 György Dózsa was a Hungarian man-at-arms who led a peasants revolt against the king of Hungary in the 1500s.
 He was eventually captured along with the other rebels.
 Dózsa was forced to sit on a burning hot iron throne with a burning hot iron crown on his head.
 His fellow rebels were forced to either bite off and devour chunks of his burning flesh or be cut into bits.
 Dózsa eventually died of the wounds caused by his friends eating him.
 The rebels who ate his flesh were allowed to live.

 György Dózsa was a Székely man-at-arms from Transylvania, Kingdom of Hungary who led a peasants' revolt against the kingdom's landed nobility.
 He was eventually caught, tortured, and executed along with his followers, and remembered as both a Christian martyr and a dangerous criminal.
-During the ...more
+During the reign of king Vladislas II of Hungary, royal power declined in favour of the magnates, who used their power to curtail the peasants’ freedom. ...more

 Age: Died at 44 (1470-1514)